 Very good resource: 18-page Expanded Pandemic Unemployment Benefits Guide for the self-employed and independent contractors (dated April 2020).

-Under the old rules, most small business owners are generally not eligible for unemployment benefits unless their business is fully dissolved.
+Under the old rules, most small business owners were generally not eligible for unemployment benefits unless their business was fully dissolved.
 See #41 on the Employment Security Department's website HERE.

 Q: Do I have to lay off my employees so they can receive unemployment benefits?

 A: Not necessarily.
 The Employment Security Department has expanded several programs that can help businesses affected by coronavirus, including layoff aversion programs.
 Emergency rules have been enacted to relieve the burden of temporary layoffs, isolation and quarantine for workers and businesses.
 These include SharedWork, standby, and partial employment programs.
 We're mostly encouraging the use of standby status, whereby your staff members will be able to receive the additional $600 weekly benefit provided by the federal CARES Act through the end of July.
 See ESD’s Employer COVID-19 web page for more information.

 The federal CARES Act expands unemployment assistance to those not currently eligible who have been impacted by COVID-19, and provides an additional $600 per week to all unemployment recipients through July 31, 2020.
 The job search requirement is optional during this crisis.
 ESD plans to be able to make retroactive payments for both the weekly benefit amount owed as well as the additional $600 per week.